 The First Impression

-For WordPress, you need to install a plugin and then insert a license code, and that’s it.
+For the WordPress integration, you simply need to install and activate the plugin via your WordPress admin and then insert your unique API key, and that’s it.
 Overall, it takes around two minutes to set up a translation for a site, and a language switcher can even be added in drag-and-drop responsible mode without editing a layout or adding a shortcode.
 However, these methods are also available: the switcher can be added as a menu link, widget, or PHP code.
-So even a translator with no technical knowledge about site building can do it.
+So, even a translator with no technical knowledge about site building can do it.

 The next step is to edit a translation manually if needed, and it’s also very easy with the visual editor.
-If you don’t want to translate specific URLs or blocks, they can be added to exceptions.
-On the higher plans, a tone of voice can be set up, as well as a dedicated top-level domain for a translation (e.g., your original site is www.my-english-site.com, and the translation will go to www.my-spanish-site.com).
+If you don’t want to translate specific URLs or blocks, you can exclude them through your Weglot Dashboard.
+On the higher plans, a tone of voice can be set up, and on all plans, your site will be displayed under language-specific subdirectories or subdomains (e.g., your original site is www.my-site.com, and the translation will go to www.my-site.com/es).

 As you can see, my first impression was definitely positive.